MystenLabs/sui/doc/wallet.md

       "key_pair": "MTpXG/yJq0OLOknghzYRCS6D/Rz+97gpR7hZhUCUNT5pMCy49v7hZkCSHm38e+cp+sdxLgTrSAuCbDxqkF1MTg=="
     }
 ```
-Restart the Sui wallet after the modification (see below); the new accounts will appear in the wallet if you query the addresses.
+Restart the Sui wallet after the modification; the new accounts will appear in the wallet if you query the addresses.

 ## Calling Move code